Author: Jo Crookshank, Partner at Simmons & Simmons, LLP

 As well as confirming that cryptoassets are not “money”, the guidance states that cryptoassets will not give rise to loan relationships for the purposes of the corporation tax rules.
 This is because there is no counterparty standing behind the cryptoasset and, as such, it will not constitute a debt.
 Even if cryptoassets are loaned, HMRC take the view that this would not give rise to a loan relationship since there would be no “money debt”.
 (The normal loan relationship rules would, however, apply to loans backed by cryptoassets provided as collateral.)

 If the activity concerning the cryptoassets does not amount to a trade, then it will normally give rise to the disposal of a capital asset and a chargeable gain (or loss).
-The guidance confirms that cryptoassets will be “chargeable assets” for these purposes if they are capable of being owned and have a value that can be realised.
+The guidance confirms that cryptoassets will be “chargeable assets” for these purposes if they are capable of being owned and have a value that can be realized.

 Cryptoassets are by definition intangible and accordingly may be taxed as “intangible fixed assets” under the corporation tax regime when held by companies.
 Most cryptoassets will not fall to be treated as “intangible fixed assets” however as this requires them to have been “created or acquired by a company for use on a continuing basis”.
 Cryptoassets which are simply held by a company will not meet this condition.